In Nottingham, Education Welfare Officers work closely with schools and families to resolve attendance issues.

-- a pattern of irregular attendance, lateness or persistent absenteeism is either continuing or worsening
+- A pattern of irregular attendance, lateness or persistent absenteeism is worsening

-- parents do not accept their responsibilities for ensuring their child attends school and are refusing to discuss ways of improving attendance with the school
+- Parents do not accept their responsibilities for ensuring their child attends school and are refusing to discuss the matter

 Other duties related to attendance which are undertaken by the Education Welfare Service include:

 - Helping to arrange alternative educational provision for excluded pupils